wtanjo/simpla/README.md

 - gcc
 - scdoc (for building manpage, see below)

-Clone this repo and do `make` to make the libraries.
+Clone this repo and do `make` to compile the libraries.
 Do `(sudo) make install` if you want easy access to this library.
 You can modified [Makefile](./Makefile) according to your specific needs.

 You can browse [simpla.h](./simpla.h) directly and guess out what the functions and the parameters does, and I believe you'll guess them right easily.
 Still, here's a manpage for you, but you'll need scdoc to build it.
 This is not set as default, and you'll need to do `make man` and `make man-install` to build and install it.
 After it you can do `man simpla` in any shell to check the manual.